CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 ### Task 2 – Create a Sensitivity Label

+In this task, you will create a new sensitivity label in the Microsoft Purview compliance portal, defining classification and protection settings to control how data is handled.

-1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.
+1. On **LON-CL1**, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 1. In your Edge browser, you should still have a tab open for the **Microsoft 365 admin center**.
 If not, open a new tab and enter the following URL: **https://admin.microsoft.com**.